hardfau1t/hardfau1t/README.md

 ### Hi there 👋 I am hardfault

 I am embedded developer/Tinkerer/Linux enthuisiast.
-I like to use Rust for most of my personal work, and Python and bash for scripting and automating.
+I like Rust and i use rust for most of my personal work, and Python and ~~bash~~ nu for scripting and automating.
 BTW I use arch everywhere.

 #### 🎆 My major projects
 - [mp_rater](https://github.com/hardfau18/mp_rater) : a mpd plugin which is written in rust which will listen on mpd events and based on that calculates ratings for songs.